-A micronation is a piece of land, either geographical or hypothetical, which claims to be a sovereign state—but isn’t.
+A micronation is a piece of land, either geographical or hypothetical, that claims to be a sovereign state—but isn’t.
 By the most bare-bones definition, this means all you have to do to create one is declare that you’ve done so.
 If you want to get fancy about it, you can also design your own passport, currency, regalia, and/or other accoutrements of statehood.
 Badgering the United Nations for recognition is optional, but by definition, micronations aren’t formally recognized by other countries or international bodies.

 Some micronations are serious attempts driven by political ideology, while others are more like practical jokes.
 By some accounts, over 400 currently active micronations now exist.
 Here are 15 of the most interesting from the past few decades: